Ernestnzx/tp/docs/DeveloperGuide.md

 **Use case 19: Tagging each student for grouping**

 **MSS**
-1. User provides an ID and tags.
+1. User requests to tag a contact.
 2. TC updates the contact ID with the provided tags.
 3. TC displays a message for successful operation.

    Use case ends.

 **Extensions**
-* 2a.
+* 1a.
 User inputs an ID that is not found in the contact list.
-    * 2a1.
+    * 1a1.
 TC displays an error message.

       Use case resumes at step 1.

-* 2b.
+* 1b.
 User inputs an empty contact ID.
-    * 2b1.
+    * 1b1.
 TC displays an error message.

       Use case resumes at step 1.

-* 2c.
+* 1c.
 User inputs an empty tag.
-    * 2c1.
+    * 1c1.
 TC displays an error message.

       Use case resumes at step 1.

 **Use case 20: Removing tags for a specific contact**

 **MSS**
-1. User inputs an ID and at least one tags to remove.
+1. User requests to remove tags for a contact.
 2. TC removes the given tags on the given contact ID.
 3. TC displays a message upon a successful operation.

    Use case ends.

 **Extensions**
-* 2a.
+* 1a.
 User inputs an ID that is not found in the contact list.
-    * 2a1.
+    * 1a1.
 TC displays an error message.

       Use case resumes at step 1.

-* 2b.
+* 1b.
 User inputs a tag that does not exist for the contact.
-    * 2b1.
+    * 1b1.
 TC displays an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

-* 2c.
+* 1c.
 User inputs a empty tag:
-    * 2c1.
+    * 1c1.
 TC displays an error message.

       Use case resumes at step 1.